jasper-zanjani/notes/lx/README.md

 Most modern Linux distributions use the `ext4` filesystem, which descends from `ext3` and `ext2`, and ultimately `ext`.
 Other filesystems in use include `btrfs`, `xfs`, and `zfs`
 Source: [OpenSource.com](https://opensource.com/article/18/4/ext4-filesystem)
 ### ext
 - developed by Remy Card to address limitations in the MINIX filesystem, which was used to develop the first Linux kernel
 - could address up to 2GB of storage and handle 255-character filenames
 - had only one timestap per file
 ### ext2
 - developed by Remy Card only a year after `ext`'s release as a commercial-grade filesystem, influenced by BSD's Berkeley Fast File System
 - prone to corruption if the system crashed or lost power while data was being written; prone to performance losses due to fragmentation
 - quickly and widely adopted, and still used as a format for USB drives
 ### ext3
 - adopted by mainline Linux in 2001
 - uses `journaling`, whereby disk writes are stored as transactions in a special allocation, which allows a rebooted system to roll back incomplete transactions
 - 3 levels of journaling: `journal`, `ordered`, and `writeback`
   - `journal` lowest risk, writes both data and metadata to journal before commiting it to filesystem
   - `ordered` default mode in most Linux distros, writes metadata to journal but commits data directly to the filesystem
   - `writeback` least safe, metadata is journaled but data is not
 ### ext4
 - added to mainline Linux in 2008, developed by Theodore Ts'o
 - improves upon `ext3` but is still reliant on old technology
 ### ZFS
 - true next-generation filesystem with a problematic license
 - ZFS on Linux (ZOL) is considered the ugly stepchild of the ZFS community despite the fact that the Linux implementation has the most features and the most community support
 - ZFS is too tightly bound to the operation of the kernel to operate in true userspace, and that is why each implementation is different for operating systems
+  - ZFS is too tightly bound to the operation of the kernel to operate in true userspace, and that is why each implementation is different for operating systems
+- ZFS is too tightly bound to the operation of the kernel to operate in true userspace, and that is why each implementation is different for operating systems
 - LU: 284
 ### btrfs
 B-Tree Filesystem "butter fs" was adopted by SUSE Enterprise Linux, but support was dropped by Red Hat in 2017